-This time the story is narrated by its edgy young protagonist Andrea (Niccolo Gentili), a 16-year-old teenager with raging hormones and one purpose in mind — losing his virginity to his girlfriend Eva.
-The small hurdles on the way are being addressed one by one – parents depart on vacation and Andreas comes up with a plan to skip the summer camp he and his younger brother Tommaso (Tommaso Neri, already seen in the 2012 short film I KILLER ) are to attend.
+This time the story is narrated by its edgy young protagonist Andrea (Niccolo Gentili), a 16-year-old teenager with raging hormones and one purpose in mind — losing his virginity to his girlfriend, Eva.
+The small hurdles on the way are being addressed one by one – parents depart on vacation, and Andreas comes up with a plan to skip the summer camp he and his younger brother Tommaso (Tommaso Neri, already seen in the 2012 short film I KILLER ) are to attend.

 After all of Andrea’s friends refuse to babysit Tomasso, he invents a game of “Granddads”: leaving the little kid with the elderly inhabitants of a nearby retirement home.
-But this plans goes to hell as well and Tommaso comes home with Cesare (Remo Girone), an elderly gentlemen (with dementia) who genuinely believes himself the grandfather of the boys.
+But this plan goes to hell as well, and Tommaso comes home with Cesare (Remo Girone), an elderly gentleman (with dementia) who genuinely believes himself the grandfather of the boys.
 The adventure has just begun …

-The film’s protagonists are quite eccentric and, although the story is narrated by Andrea, it’s the little Michael Jackson fanatic, Tommaso, who is always in the middle of the action.
+The film’s protagonists are quite eccentric and, although Andrea narrates the story, it’s the little Michael Jackson fanatic, Tommaso, who is always in the middle of the action.
 Tommaso Neri does a great job attaining the sympathy of the viewers in his role.